wangxf2000/OneNodeCDHCluster/README.md

 The script `setup.sh` takes 3 arguments:
 - the cloud provider name: `aws`,`azure`,`gcp`.
+- if on promise, then use `gcp`. and you need to build your own repository and modify the repository in setup.sh, scripts/create_cluster.py ,templates/*json files
 - the template file.
 - OPTIONAL the Docker Device disk mount point.